-Adding a class may be done within the first week of school, (semester or yearlong courses).
+Adding a class may be done within the first week of school, (semester or year long courses).
 If a course is dropped during the first week of a course, the students will not receive a grade.
-Withdrawal after this time will be recorded as WP (Withdrawn Passing) if the current grade being earned is a C or better or as a WF (Withdrawn Failing if grade average is a D or an F. Note that WP has no effect on the GPA, whereas a WF is the same as an F and is calculated as a failing grade in the student's GPA.
+Withdrawal after this time will be recorded as WP (Withdrawn Passing) if the current grade being earned is a C or better or as a WF (Withdrawn Failing) if grade average is a D or an F. Note that WP has no effect on the GPA, whereas a WF is the same as an F and is calculated as a failing grade in the student's GPA.
 No "Drop and Add" substitutions will be permitted after the above described timeline.
-Adding a class may be done only within the first week of the semester or yearlong course.
-Any schedule changes, including all dropping or adding of courses, require the permission of a parent/guardian, grade level principal, a teacher and a counselor.
-Any questions about schedule changes should be addressed to the appropriate grade level guidance counselor within the first week of each semester.
+Adding a class may be done only within the first week of the semester or year long course.
+Any schedule changes, including all dropping or adding of courses, require the permission of a parent/guardian, principal, a teacher and a counselor.
+Any questions about schedule changes should be addressed to the appropriate school counselor within the first week of each semester.
+Any extenuating circumstances requiring a decision outside of this policy will need the approval of the building Principal.